bboyho/Wireless_Remote_Controlled_RedBot_with_XBees/README.md

   </tr>
 </table>

-Example code using te wireless remote controller (SAMD21) to control the SparkFun RedBot (ATmega328P) via XBee.
+Example code using the wireless remote controller (SAMD21) to control the SparkFun RedBot (ATmega328P) via XBee.
 A character is pipelined between two serial UARTs using a pair of XBee Series 1 Transcievers.
+Make sure to use software serial example code for the RedBot to avoide bricking your XBee.

 Repository Contents
 -------------------

 * **/A_Wireless_Joystick_Controller** - Example code for Controller (transmitting)
+* **/B1_SW-Serial_Wireless_Controlled_RedBot** - Example code for RedBot (receiving) using the custom software serial library in the RedBot Library
-* **/B_Wireless_Controlled_RedBot** - Example code for RedBot (receiving)
+* **/B2_HW-Serial_Wireless_Controlled_RedBot** - Example code for RedBot (receiving) using the hardware serial in the RedBot Library

 Documentation
 --------------